skooner-k8s/skooner/README.md

 # k8dash - Kubernetes Dashboard

 k8dash is the easiest way to manage your Kubernetes cluster.
 Why?
-* Full cluster management: Namespaces, Nodes, Pods, Replica Sets, Deployments, Storage, RBAC and more
+* Full cluster management: Namespaces, Nodes, Pods, Replica Sets, Deployments, Storage, RBAC and, more
 * Blazing fast and Always Live: no need to refresh pages to see the latest
-* Quickly visualize cluster health at a glance: Real time charts help quickly track down poorly performing resources
+* Quickly visualize cluster health at a glance: Real-time charts help quickly track down poorly performing resources
 * Easy CRUD and scaling: plus inline API docs to easily understand what each field does
 * 100% responsive (runs on your phone/tablet)
 * Simple OpenID integration: no special proxies required